Vincent and the Doctor: Synopsis

 That evening, Vincent confesses that his works have little value to anyone else.
 Amy goes outside and is attacked by a creature that only Vincent is able to see.
 He sketches it for the Doctor, who identifies it as a Krafayis.
 After initially feeling distraught that everyone leaves him, Vincent joins the Doctor and Amy at the church to paint it.
 Vincent begins painting and soon spots the Krafayis inside the church.
 Vincent saves the Doctor and Amy from the Krafayis, which the Doctor realises is blind.
 The Krafayis is fatally impaled on Vincent's easel when it tries to lunge at Vincent.
 Vincent empathises with its pain.

 The Doctor and Amy take Vincent in the TARDIS to the van Gogh exhibit at the Musée d'Orsay.
 Vincent is stunned by the display and becomes emotionally overwhelmed when he overhears art curator Dr. Black say that Vincent was "the greatest painter of them all" and "one of the greatest men who ever lived".
 They return an emotionally changed Vincent to the past and say their goodbyes.
 As the Doctor and Amy return to the present, Amy is confident that there will be hundreds of new paintings by Vincent waiting for them, though the Doctor is less certain.
-Amy is crushed to learn that Vincent still committed suicide weeks after their adventure, at the age of 37.
+Amy is crushed to learn that Vincent still killed himself weeks after their adventure, at the age of 37.
 The Doctor explains that life is a mixture of bad and good, and while their brief encounter with Vincent could not undo all of the bad, they added some good to his life.
 The evidence is in Vincent's displayed works: the face no longer appears in The Church, and now Vase with 12 Sunflowers bears the inscription, "For Amy".